 The names of the two categories don’t imply that one type of nutrient is more important than another; it just means that more macronutrients must be present in the soil than micronutrients.
 Plants obtain nearly all of the nutrients they need from the soil, although some are obtained via photosynthesis.

 Secondary macronutrients are also required for sustained plant health, but in lower quantities than the primary macronutrients.
-Calcium (Ca), Magnesium (Mg), and Sulfur (S) comprise the secondary macronutrients.
+Calcium (Ca), magnesium (Mg), and sulfur (S) comprise the secondary macronutrients.

-are also essential to plant development and growth but are needed only in trace amounts, compared to their macro-counterparts.
+Micronutrients are also essential to plant development and growth but are needed only in trace amounts, compared to their macro-counterparts.
 The seven critical micronutrients are:

 - Boron (B)